 While performing the duties of this job, the employee is exposed to a typical office environment and/or outdoor weather conditions.
 The noise level in the work environment is usually moderate.
 While under COVID-19 restrictions, this position may start out as working remotely but it is typically a full time on grounds position.

 Application Directions: Applications are accepted online through our Jobs Page at zoo.org/jobs; no other forms of application will be accepted.
 Cover letter and resume are required.
+Applications without a cover letter will not be considered.

 Woodland Park Zoo is an equal opportunity employer, dedicated to a policy of non-discrimination in application and employment for any reason, including race, color, religion, sex, sexual orientation, gender identity/expression, national origin, age, disability or medical status including genetic information, and/or veteran’s status.